 The investment strategy further integrates sustainability factors through the fund's inclusions, exclusions and active ownership.
 If deemed necessary according to the Active Ownership Policy framework of Danske Invest Fund Management Ltd, engagement will be initiated with issuers on significant sustainability topics.
+The above is

-The above is implemented in the investment process on a continuous basis through a commitment to systematically identify and address relevant sustainability factors and ensuring, among other things, that investments are not made in issuers featuring on relevant exclusion lists.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. implemented in the investment process on a continuous basis through a commitment to systematically identify and address relevant sustainability factors and ensuring, among other things, that investments are not made in issuers featuring on relevant exclusion lists.
 By this, the environmental and/or social characteristics may influence a decision to either buy or increase the position, hold or maintain weighting or sell or decrease the weighting of an investment in order to attain the environmental and/or social charactheristics.
 The same applies to considerations related to good governance practices.